awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

   kubectl apply -f kube-proxy-daemonset.yaml
   ```

-## Enabling envelope encryption on an existing cluster<a name="enable-kms"></a>
+## Enabling secret encryption on an existing cluster<a name="enable-kms"></a>

-If you enable secret encryption, the Kubernetes secrets are encrypted using the AWS Key Management Service customer master key \(CMK\) that you select\.
-The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK\.
-For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.
-Enabling envelope encryption on an existing cluster is supported for Kubernetes version `1.13` or later\.
+If you enable [secrets encyption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/), the Kubernetes secrets are encrypted using the AWS KMS key that you select\.
+The KMS key must be symmetric, created in the same region as the cluster, and if the KMS key was created in a different account, the user must have access to the KMS key\.
+For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

 **Warning**
-You cannot disable envelope encryption after enabling it\.
+You cannot disable secrets encryption after enabling it\.
 This action is irreversible\.

 ------
 #### [ eksctl  ]